danielpalme/ReportGenerator/Readme.txt

     * New: Added support for OpenCover's 'NPath complexity' metric
     * Fix: Issue #60: Improved merging from different paths
     * Fix: Issue #56: Improved method naming in metrics for async methods
+    * Fix: Issue #55: Branch coverage columns only rendered if available

 2.4.5.0